 The windstorm of September 2020 caused considerable damage on Mount Hood – particularly on the west side.
 The map below attempts to provide a recommended reroute for the Timberline Trail reroute for 2021.
-This is based on information reported from various source and my observations.
-Check with a the Mount Hood National Forest ranger station before embarking on the Timberline Trail for the most update information.
+This is based on information reported from various sources and my observations.
+Check with the Mount Hood National Forest ranger station before embarking on the Timberline Trail for the most up to date information.

 Updated on 22nd August!

 This map suggests the following changes to the standard Timberline Trail Route: